IMF cuts U.S. growth outlook, says full employment years off

-WASHINGTON (Reuters) - The International Monetary Fund cut its growth forecast for the United States on Monday and said the economy would not reach full employment until the end of 2017, allowing interest rates to be held near zero for longer than financial markets expect.
+WASHINGTON, June 16 (Reuters) - The International Monetary Fund cut its growth forecast for the United States on Monday and said the economy would not reach full employment until the end of 2017, allowing the Federal Reserve to bide its time before raising interest rates.

+In its annual health check of the U.S. economy, the IMF also urged the United States to boost the minimum wage, which is below most international standards, to fight poverty, which lingers above 15 percent.

 “Recent data ... suggest a meaningful rebound in activity is now underway and growth for the remainder of this year and 2015 should well exceed potential,” the IMF said.

-To help support the economy and fight persistently high poverty, the IMF urged the United States to boost the minimum wage.
-The federal minimum wage is now at 38 percent of the median wage, below most international standards, it said.
+“Given the substantial economic slack in the economy, there is a strong case to provide continued policy support,” the IMF said.

-The IMF said its forecasts show the economy would only return to full employment by the end of 2017, with inflation remaining low.
-“If true, (Fed) policy rates could afford to stay at zero for longer than the mid-2015 date currently foreseen by markets,” it said.
+It said its forecasts show the U.S. economy would only return to full employment by the end of 2017, with inflation remaining low, suggesting the Fed could keep rates at zero for longer than the middle of 2015.

-At the same time, the IMF warned that financial markets could be too complacent about possible volatility as U.S. rates rise, with the Fund’s managing director, Christine Lagarde, citing a “halo of uncertainty” around the outlook.

-The IMF said the Fed should consider further changes to its communication to better guide markets, including holding a news conference after each meeting of its policy-setting committee and publishing quarterly reports on monetary policy.
-It currently holds news conferences quarterly and issues monetary policy reports to Congress twice a year.

 The IMF urged the United States to increase spending on infrastructure and education and change parts of its tax system, including boosting the federal gasoline tax and reinstating the tax credit for research and development, to help spur growth.

-In the future, policymakers should also reform corporate taxes, introduce a carbon tax and move toward a federal value-added tax, the IMF said.
+In the future, the United States should also reform corporate taxes, introduce a carbon tax and move toward a federal value-added tax, the IMF said.

 A greater reliance on growth-enhancing fiscal policies could allow the Fed to retreat more quickly from its extraordinary monetary stimulus, it added.